Skip to main content

 App structure

-1. Page actions do things on the page.
+1. Page methods do things on the page.
 For example, use page.add() to render UI components to the page, page.toast() to display a toast notification, or page.confirm() to display a confirmation dialog.

-2. UI components let you quickly construct common UI elements.
+2. UI methods let you quickly construct common UI elements.
 For example, ui.header() creates a header, ui.table() creates a table, and ui.button() creates a button.

 Commands can be combined like legos inside your handler function to quickly build powerful apps with minimal code.